Salmon Ochazuke (Green Tea Over Rice)

 Instructions:

-3. Make green tea broth.
+3. Make green tea.
 Add a tea bag to a measuring cup.
 Heat water to boiling.
 Add 1 cup of hot water to the tea bag and steep for 4-5 minutes.
 Make sure to read the package directions, as water temperature and steeping time will vary depending on the kind that’s used.

 5. Serve.
 Eat immediately and enjoy.